There are fifteen separate pointer breeds, and coat density, length, texture, and shedding behavior vary between the breeds.

 German Shorthaired Pointer

-The German short-haired Pointer has a short double coat with a dense undercoat and a rough protective outer coat.
+The German short-haired Pointer has a short double coat with a dense undercoat and a rough protective outer jacket.

 The German short-haired Pointer weighs between 45 and 70 pounds and stands between 23 to 25 inches tall.